Bottom line: The best time to start investing was 10 years ago. The second best time is today. The specific fund matters far less than starting.

 Step 1: Build your emergency fund first

-Compare live savings rates — updated daily
+Compare live savings rates — reviewed regularly

 See Top SAVINGS Rates →Step 2: Capture your employer match

 If your employer offers a 401(k) match, contribute enough to get the full match before doing anything else.
-A 50% match is an immediate 50% return — nothing in the market reliably beats that.
+A 50% match is an immediate 50% return.
+Nothing in the market reliably beats that.

 Example: Your employer matches 50% of contributions up to 6% of salary.
 On a $70,000 salary: